Preparing for patient contact

 Students continue their education with frequent visits to the Innovative Practice Center as the curriculum progresses, practicing safe medication administration and important clinical skills that complement course content.

-The Decker School of Nursing is equipped with many task trainers and low-fidelity manikins to help students practice clinical skills safely and gain confidence.
+Decker College of Nursing and Health Sciences is equipped with many task trainers and low-fidelity manikins to help students practice clinical skills safely and gain confidence.

 Additional technology provides students with diverse ways to learn material.
 Skills videos, online lecture materials and clinical decision-making software are just some of the ways students can learn at Decker.